ondevice/ondevice/README.md

 It's written in [Go][go].

-It replaces the original [python client][goClient].
+It replaces the original [python client][pyClient].
 The main reason for the rewrite was that go applications can be shipped as single binary, dramatically simplifying my packaging job :)
 Being a modern, statically typed and compiled language helps Go's case too